sprout-uci/vrased/README.md

 ## PURE Verification

-First we need to install the verification tools:
+To install the verification tools:

         cd scripts
         make install

-To check HW-Mod against VRASED subproperties using NuSMV run:
+To check HW-Mod against both VRASED and PURE subproperties using NuSMV run:

         make verify

-For PURE end-to-end soundness and security computer proofs check the readme file in:
+For PURE PoR LTL computer proof check the readme file in:

         verification_specs/pure_PoR_proofs/

-## Building PURE Software, Running PURE on FPGA and VRASED Verification
+## Building PURE Software and Running PURE on FPGA

 See README.md in the [master branch](https://github.com/sprout-uci/vrased).
+Follow the same steps using the source files contained in this branch instead.